 Intoxicated driver, Head-on crash, Severe Injuries

-the center-line of a two-lane road and crashed into an oncoming car.
-Attorney
+of a two-lane road and crashed into an oncoming car.
+Attorney James Vaught

-James Vaught represented a Simpson County woman who was driving the oncoming
+represented a Simpson County woman who was driving the oncoming car.

-car.
-She did nothing wrong but was severely injured by the crash.
 She

+did nothing wrong but was severely injured by the crash.
+She required

-required emergency medical treatment at the scene of the crash, surgery
+emergency medical treatment at the scene of the crash, surgery and months

-and months of medical treatment and therapy.
-The intoxicated driver was
+of medical treatment and therapy.
+The intoxicated driver was arrested

-arrested at the scene of the crash.
-Attorney James Vaught negotiated a
+at the scene of the crash.
+Attorney James Vaught negotiated a significant

-significant out-of-court settlement for the injured woman to assist with
+out-of-court settlement for the injured woman to assist with her medical

-her medical bills, lost income due to the months away from work and pain
+bills, lost income due to the months away from work and pain and suffering,

 Defective Hip Implant Device